 Internet Service Options for Your Rental Home

-In the modern world, you need a connection to the internet.
+In the modern world, you need a connection to the Internet.
 Getting it set up in a new place can be a hassle, especially if you don’t know what you need to get.
 If you’re presented with internet service options, which do you take?
-Here are the options you’re most likely to be presented with.
+Here are the options and pros and cons of each.

 A fiber connection is the best deal that you can hope for, with incredibly high speeds and often not unreasonably high prices.
 The problem is that you’re not very likely to have the chance.
 You’re only likely to find fiber set up in really dense, urban areas, and even if you live in a city with it, availability usually varies from building to building.
 Still, if you can get it, you’ll have the best consumer internet money can buy.